pyhoon/libget-b4j/README.md

 A tool where you can use to download the missing libraries for B4A or B4J projects

 ## How to use
-1. Compile the source or download libget.jar from releases to B$X Additional Library folder.
+1. Compile the source or download libget.jar from releases to B4X Additional Library folder.
 2. Create a libs.json file inside your project's folder (same level as .b4a or .b4j file)
 3. In Main module (or B4XMainPage), add the following #Macro tag to the top of the code:\
    Note: Second parameter is ForceUpdate (Boolean)